Fabry-Perot interferometer with quantum well mirror for controllable dispersion compensation: Conclusion

 \section{Conclusion}

-In this work, we suggested the possibility of controlled dispersion compensation using a Fabry-Perot interferometer with a QW as a mirror.
-In the experiment with a single InGaAs/GaAs QW, we demonstrated the sample layout and experimental geometry, in which there is no reflection feature associated with exciton resonance.
-The reflectivity remains constant, and theoretical calculations predict the presence of a nonzero GDD near the exciton resonance.
-This GDD could be switched off by the external stimulus without change of the reflectivity.

-Further steps towards the practical application of the proposed structure could be done.
-MQW can be used to achieve the compensation for normal incidence and larger GDD value.
-The overall reflectance of the system can be made higher than the Fresnel reflectance of the material and closer to unity by using QWs as the surface mirror and a distributed Bragg reflector as the bottom one.
-Finally, the proposed effect can also be demonstrated at room temperature using materials with higher exciton binding energies, such as GaN.
+In this work, we have proposed the method of controlled dispersion compensation using a Fabry-Perot interferometer with a QW mirror.
+We have theoretically and experimentally demonstrated that it is possible to find a specific configuration in which there is no reflection feature associated with exciton resonance and the reflectivity remains constant.
+The presence of a non-zero GDD near the exciton resonance was predicted.
+This GDD could be actively switched on and off by an external stimulus without introducing any change to the reflectivity spectrum.
+The proposed MQW design will allow us to achieve dispersion compensation at normal incidence and obtain larger GDD values.
+The reflectivity close to unity could be achieved by an inverted design with a top QW mirror and a bottom distributed Bragg reflector, similar to the design in Ref.~\cite{Isomaki2003}.
+In the future, the proposed devices could be designed to operate at room temperature by switching to other exciton materials with higher exciton binding energy, such as GaN or 2D van-der-Waals materials.